ZhaoOfficial/Linear-Algebra/Chapter 1 Systems of Linear Equations and Matrices.md

 ### THEOREM 1.2.1 Free Variable Theorem for Homogeneous Systems

-If a homogeneous linear system has *n* unknowns, and if the reduced row echelon form of its augmented matrix has *r* nonzero rows, then the system has *n − r* free variables.
+If a homogeneous linear system has $n$ unknowns, and if the reduced row echelon form of its augmented matrix has $r$ nonzero rows, then the system has $n-r$ free variables.

 ### THEOREM 1.2.2